milanmos13/mischief-slack-bot-2/README.md

 # Mischief Tracking Bot
-A variation of the tribe-workout-bots repo.
+This is developed off of the original from https://github.com/samloop/mischief-slack-bot A variation of the tribe-workout-bots repo.
 Done on Render since Heroku removed their free tier for PostGre.

 ## Deploying on Render